Last time on the blog, we ran you through the wackiest property listings in Australia.

-Facebook ads are incredibly powerful and offer unrivalled and diverse targetting options (if you know how to use them).
+Facebook ads are incredibly powerful and offer unrivalled and diverse targeting options (if you know how to use them).

 Investors?
 Young families?
 Downsizers?
 Facebook will help you target these audiences.
-However, if it's your first time running ads, we'd recommend starting with a simple geo-targetting campaign.
+However, if it's your first time running ads, we'd recommend starting with a simple geo-targeting campaign.

 Drive Traffic to Your Listing